 It might seem a little difficult the first time you make this pattern, but the steps below will walk you through.
 Once you figure out how to do step 18, you will be able to whip out several of these cloth masks.
-I have an accompanying video that is slowed down at this part so you can understand this challenging part.
+Check out my face mask tutorial video which is slowed down at this part so you can understand this challenging part.

 My tutorial utilizes pipe cleaners for the wired nose piece because that is what I have on hand.
 You can use floral wire, folded aluminum foil, or bread bag twist ties.
 I recommend folding the ends in so it does not have a sharp edge that pokes out or through the fabric.

 Need to make a mask for a child?
 Reduce the size of your face mask pattern to 9” x 13” or even smaller.
 I do not have a small child at home, so if you make a smaller one please let me know what size of fabric that you stared with so that I can update this post.